Executive Peer Global Events

 Speaker: Layla Sawyer, Secretary General, currENT Europe

-POWER DISTRIBUTION & TRANSMISSION (EPD) KEYNOTE SESSIONS
+POWER GENERATION TECHNOLOGIES & SYSTEMS (EPG) KEYNOTE SESSIONS

 Ensuring Security of Power Supplies Through the Development of Increasingly Independent and Resilient Power Systems